captjt/site/_posts/2017-05-07-Deep-Dive-Go-Interfaces-Part-1.md

 ~~~
 {: .language-go}

-If you notice there are some thing that we might be able to group with common behaviors within those few basic interfaces.
+If you notice there are some things that we might be able to group with common behaviors within those few basic interfaces.
 The great thing about changing these behaviors to use this new `Streamer` type is that it will not break the underlying concrete types that are implementing these methods on top of the Video and Audio interface types.

 ~~~
 type Streamer interface {